valputla/InfectionDataAnalysis/README.md

 # Infection Data Analysis
 # Vishaal Gupta, Lindsey Morales, Atika Hemani, Isaac Rosenthal
 ## Methods Used
-Various Plotting Methods (Scatterplots & Barplots), Linear Regression
+Various Plotting Methods (Scatterplots & Barplots), Linear Regression, Data Visualization

 ## Technologies
 Python, Matplotlib, Pandas, Seaborn, Numpy, Scipy.Stats

 ## Featured Notebooks and files
 **CovidDeathRateAnalysis**
 - Using Pandas and visualization packages, to look at COVID-19, Influenza, and Pneumonia deaths in the US and Puerto Rico from 2020-2022.
 This notebook starts off by cleaning the data and exploring what variables we have.
 This data exploration helped with creating meaningful visualizations, in order to tell a story about COVID-19 and the differences & similarites with Influenza and Pneumonia.
+This is our final notebook.

 **Resources Folder**